j0narch3r/project-log/README.md

 project-log
 ===========

-An open list of projects and ideas.
+An open list of projects in various stages of development.

 # Projects in active development